uuupah/11ty_neocities/src/blog/melbourne_nightmare_blog_2.md

   </div>
 </div>

+i was drawn into this place by its cool branding, and while it wasnt the best joint i visited in melbourne it was still very sweet. the coffee i got was perfectly fine but the almont chocolate croissant was a perfect breakfast

 1x long black
 1x almond chocolate croissant
 \- $10.50 aud

 ### ol mate's